A parent's guide to children and contact lenses

 - Do not use saliva or water to add moisture or clean your contact lenses

 - Never wear your contact lenses for longer than recommended

 - Always use the solution your optician recommends

 - Do not wear contact lenses while swimming

-- Always wash your hands before and after putting in or taking out your contact lenses.
+- Always wash and dry your hands before and after putting in or taking out your contact lenses.